ncuskey/ideal-doodle/DEPLOYMENT.md

 #### 4. Database Setup (Optional)

-For enhanced performance and scalability, you can set up a Postgres database:
+For enhanced performance and scalability, you can set up a Postgres database using Netlify DB (powered by Neon):

 1. **Initialize Database Locally**:
    ```bash